Regina South

 Regina South was a provincial electoral district for the Legislative Assembly of Saskatchewan, Canada.
 Originally created for the 15th Saskatchewan general election in 1964, this constituency changed boundaries and names many times.
-It was dissolved into Regina Pasqua and Regina University prior to the 2016 election.

 The district was called "Regina Whitmore Park" from 1971 to 1975, and "Regina Albert South" from 1991 to 1995.
+The riding was dissolved into Regina Pasqua and Regina University prior to the 2016 election.
+However, it was reconstituted as "Regina South Albert" for the 2024 election.